Reviews You Can Rely On

 Our Top Picks

-For over a decade, we've braved the elements to test over 270 products from Patagonia, including more than 130 Patagonia jackets.
+Since 2010, we've braved the elements to test over 290 products from Patagonia, including more than 130 Patagonia jackets.
 Without a doubt, Patagonia is more than just a stylish brand.
 Their products have proven top performers in our rigorous side-by-side comparison tests.
-They have earned many of our prestigious Editors' Choice, Top Pick, and Best Buy awards and won the hearts of outdoor enthusiasts everywhere.
+They have earned many of our prestigious Editor's Choice, Top Pick, and Best Buy awards and won the hearts of outdoor enthusiasts everywhere.
 It's not just their commitment to sustainable and ethical manufacturing practices that set them apart.
-Patagonia's research and development team leaves no stone unturned in their quest to create jackets that are functional and durable (although we do quibble with some of their zippers) and incredibly comfortable.
+Patagonia's research and development team leaves no stone unturned in their quest to create functional, durable jackets (although we do quibble with some of their zippers) and incredibly comfortable.
 They also offer an amazing and differentiated repair warranty that we respect (and we have happily relied on it to replace a few jacket zippers).
-So it's no wonder Patagonia has earned a well-deserved reputation for making some of the best jackets, pants, and other gear on the market.
+So, it's no wonder Patagonia has earned a well-deserved reputation for making some of the best jackets, pants, and other gear on the market.

 In this review, we share some of our very favorite products from Patagonia, with each one being picked out based on our extensive testing and long-term use process.